benchhub/benchhub/doc/job.md

 Agent

 - listen to plan sent from server
-- make sure one job only have on running stage
+- make sure one job only have one running stage
-  - [ ] return error code for Conflict?
+  - [ ] return error code for Conflict

+### Mock Agent

+Server use a mocked agent, so the plan are executed locally without sending to the agent

+- pure mock, got the plan, finish it, call the methods
+- run locally, got the plan, run it, call the methods
+- real implementation, got the plan, run it, call central server via grpc

+### Mock Server

+Agent use a mocked server, plan are executed locally without sending to the server?